According to the results of the Economic Accounts

 The cost of intermediate consumption of goods and services reached

-other subsidies on production) accounted for €1.5 bn in 2020
+other subsidies on production) accounted for €1.5 bn in 2020.
+The increase

 The Economic Accounts for Agriculture are drawn up in accordance with the currently applicable methodology for the Economic Accounts for Agriculture in the European Union regulated in Regulation (EC) No. 138/2004 of the European Parliament and of the Council as amended.

 About three quarters of the output value of the agricultural industry in Austria are generated in the federal provinces of Lower Austria, Upper Austria and Styria.
 In 2019, Lower Austria produced 32%, Upper Austria 24% and Styria 19% of the Austrian total.
 Burgenland and Carinthia accounted for a share of 6%, Tyrol and Salzburg for a share of 5% each.
 Vorarlberg and Vienna contributed 2% and 1%, respectively.

 The REAA shows the obvious disparities in the agricultural production programme that exist between the federal provinces.
 In Vienna, Burgenland and Lower Austria crop output accounts for more than half of the overall agricultural output value, whereas animal production dominates in the other federal provinces.
 Non-agricultural secondary activities play an above average role in Salzburg, Tyrol and Vorarlberg.